 Free and reduced lunch/ breakfast applications are available in the office.

 The lunch and breakfast program will be free of charge for the 2021-2022 school year

 Milk or juice is available for children who carry their lunch at ($.40 milk, $.50 juice).

 Children who need to take medication during school hours must have a signed medication form on file in the office.
 Both the parent and child’s doctor must sign this form.
 A copy of the medication form is available in the school office.
 Please contact the office if you have any questions.

-Students at Mill Creek receive blue communication folders that are sent home every Monday.
+Students at Mill Creek receive orange communication folders that are sent home every Monday.
 The folders include work the students have completed during the week, and notes from teachers or the office.
 Notes are sent home with the oldest child in the family.
 A red dot is placed on folders to indicate whether a child is the oldest.
 The purpose of the red dots is to reduce duplication of notes and to conserve paper.

 Money/Valuables in School